Starting Out

 MFT cameras execute stacks much faster than larger systems.
 This speed advantage outweighs, for me, all disadvantages that MFT has on paper.
 I have consistently been able to get better results from the small discontinued Olympus E-M1 II that I bought for the purpose than what I get from my three and five times more expensive and otherwise superior FF Nikons.
 The main reason is that I can shoot a stack with the Olympus in a fraction of the time it takes with the Nikons, which dramatically improves the odds that the bugs won't budge.
 The speed gap wouldn't have to be this large if Nikon's stacking implementation weren't so pathetic: the sequence is initiated by selecting an item from a sub-submenu rather than by pressing the shutter button; it takes forever to commence; the aperture opens and closes between exposures, which wastes time and introduces gratuitous vibrations; and there is no telling what the bug is up to because the viewfinder blacks out for the entire sequence.

 Not only does MFT have the edge on speed, its inherent resolution and noise shortcomings disappear under the conditions in which I shoot.
 On paper, the smaller MFT sensor is at a disadvantage because it requires twice as much magnification as FF for a final image of the same size.
-The quality loss from this higher magnification is mitigated to some extent by better optics and a higher pixel density, but when each system operates at its base ISO, FF indisputably wins.
-When settings are equivalent rather than ideal, however, as they tend to be out in the wild, the FF advantage vanishes.
+The quality loss from this higher magnification is mitigated to some extent by better optics and a higher pixel density, but FF indisputably wins when each system operates at its base ISO.
+Yet when settings are equivalent rather than ideal, as they tend to be out in the wild, the FF advantage vanishes.
 Equivalent settings mean the same shutter speed to stop motion, a doubling of the f-number on FF for the same depth of field and number of exposures in a stack, and a compensating 2-stop ISO increase.
 These settings make the results pretty much indistinguishable and sometimes even favor MFT because of its excellent noise management.

 Lens